spencerhcheng/holberton-system_engineering-devops/w3/d3/lecture_notes.md

 });
 ```

-If the the callback function utilizes the `this` keyword, we'll need to bind it
+If the callback function utilizes the `this` keyword, we'll need to bind it
 to the appropriate object.

 ```javascript